What is La Niña and What Does it Mean for the Ski Season

 What Will La Niña’s Impact Be On This Ski Season?

 La Niña has been a dominant weather force in recent years.
-North America experienced a rare Triple-dip La Niña during the 2022-23 season, as we saw three consecutive seasons of La Niña.
+North America experienced a rare Triple-dip La Niña during the 2022-23 season, when it saw three consecutive seasons of La Niña.
 This had only occurred 3 times in the last 73 years, according to meteorologist Chris Tomer.
 And what a winter it was.
 The 2022-23 ski season saw a number of ski resorts out West, particularly in California and Utah, break snowfall records.
-That was followed last season by an El Niño event, which dissipated at the end of the spring.
-A La Niña winter this year would mark the fourth La Niña event in 5 years.
-A recent study suggests that multi-year El Niños and La Niñas could become more common.
+That was then followed by a 2023-24 El Niño event, which dissipated at the end of the spring.
+La Niña returned last winter, for most of the 2024-25 season, before dissipating in April.
+The NOAA has stated that La Niña is favored for the upcoming fall and early winter.

 images of la Nina